 If you live less than 50km from an ECU campus (Bunbury, Joondalup or Mt Lawley) you should use the campus library in person.

 South West students in the Bunbury area must live:

 If you live within 50km of your nearest campus but have a disability that may affect your study or mobility, you should contact Student Equity for assistance.

 If you wish to be exempted from the service area policy because of other extenuating circumstances, please send a request for exemption, with reasons, to firstname.lastname@example.org.

-The library does not lend books to off-shore students, however you have access to thousands of titles through the library's eBook collection.
-Find eBooks either through the catalogue or Library One Search.
+Postage costs and subsequent wait times prevent us from loaning books to off-shore students.
+However, you have access to thousands of titles through the library’s eBook collection.
+Find eBooks either through the catalogue or Worldsearch.

 You may request a copy of a chapter of a book held by ECU library - by completing the online form (or by printing, faxing or emailing the PDF form in the same link) to the External Library.

 You can request a copy of a journal article if it's available in print at ECU Library.
 Use the Request button in the library catalogue.